Reimagining The Community Table

 Clarified brand messaging to reinforce inclusivity

 One messaging challenge emerged clearly: higher-income residents hesitated to accept meals, fearing they were taking resources from neighbors in need.
 We reframed the narrative with the inclusive campaign line: “Dinner’s on us.”
+The message was simple and intentional: this is not charity, it is community.
+And it worked!

 What This Leadership Required